Oipie/oipie-api-core-java/readme.md

 >3. ``./gradlew liquibase update``
 >
 > ### WARNING
-> Due to a unresolved issue you must remove the line with content `-- liquibase formatted sql` that is generated with
+> Due to an unresolved issue you must remove the line with content `-- liquibase formatted sql` that is generated with
 > each migration

 ### Running tests